 Many drivers in Nevada possess a driver’s license without owning a personal automobile.
 Paying for a full auto insurance plan likely isn’t worth the money, but these drivers can still benefit from liability coverage in the event of an accident.
-In some cases, the Nevada Department of Transportation (NDOT) may even require you to obtain such coverage.
+In some cases, the Nevada Department of Transportation (NDOT) may even require you to obtain Nevada non owner SR 22 insurance coverage.

 - Driving without insurance

 - Driving under the influence (DUI) or driving while intoxicated (DWI)

 - Failure to pay child support